homebridge-plugins/homebridge-blinkcameras/README.md

-## NOTE: this project is being refactored.
-I don't have a time frame on when it will be ready, but for now it's broken and does not currently work.

 # homebridge-platform-blink-security

 Homebridge Platform Plugin for Blink Security Cameras, adapted from Homebridge Plugin for Blink Cameras project https://github.com/bartdorsey/homebridge-blinkcameras.

 This allows you to arm and disarm your Blink Home Security Cameras using Apple's HomeKit.
 This is a plugin for the excellent homebridge project https://github.com/nfarina/homebridge.